waoup/lightning-hydra-template/README.md

 ## 📌&nbsp;&nbsp;Introduction

-> Effective usage requires learning of a couple of technologies: [PyTorch](https://pytorch.org), [PyTorch Lightning](https://www.pytorchlightning.ai) and [Hydra](https://hydra.cc).
-Knowledge of some experiment logging framework like [Weights&Biases](https://wandb.com), [Neptune](https://neptune.ai) or [MLFlow](https://mlflow.org) is also recommended.

-**Why you should use it:** it allows you to rapidly iterate over new models/datasets and scale your projects from small single experiments to hyperparameter searches on computing clusters, without writing any boilerplate code.
-To my knowledge, it's one of the most convenient all-in-one technology stack for deep learning prototyping.
-Quick starting point for reproducing papers, hackathons, kaggle competitions or small-team research projects.
-It's also a collection of best practices for efficient workflow and reproducibility.
+**Why you should use it:**

+- To my knowledge, it's one of the most convenient all-in-one technology stack for deep learning prototyping.
+- Allows you to rapidly iterate over new models and datasets.
+- It's a collection of best practices for efficient workflow and reproducibility.
+- Thoroughly commented - consider it a user-friendly educational resource on various MLOps tools.

+**Why you shouldn't use it:**

+- It wasn't built with experiment design im mind -
+- Doesn't go well with building multi-step processing systems and pipelines that depend on each other.
-**Why you shouldn't use it:** this template is not fitted to be a production/deployment environment, should be used more as a fast experimentation tool.
-Apart from that, Lightning and Hydra are still evolving and integrate many libraries, which means sometimes things break - for the list of currently known bugs, visit [this page](https://github.com/ashleve/lightning-hydra-template/labels/bug).
-Also, even though Lightning is very flexible, it's not well suited for every possible deep learning task.
-See [#Limitations](#limitations) for more.
+- Not fitted to be a production/deployment environment.
+- Lightning and Hydra are still evolving and integrate many libraries, which means sometimes things break - for the list of currently known bugs, visit [this page](https://github.com/ashleve/lightning-hydra-template/labels/bug).

-### Why PyTorch Lightning?
+### Main Technologies

-[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) is a lightweight PyTorch wrapper for high-performance AI research.
+[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) - lightweight PyTorch wrapper for high-performance AI research.
+Think of it as a framework for organizing your PyTorch code.
-It makes your code neatly organized and provides lots of useful features, like ability to run model on CPU, GPU, multi-GPU cluster and TPU.

-### Why Hydra?

-[Hydra](https://github.com/facebookresearch/hydra) is an open-source Python framework that simplifies the development of research and other complex applications.
+[Hydra](https://github.com/facebookresearch/hydra) - framework for elegantly configuring complex applications.
 The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
-It allows you to conveniently manage experiments and provides many useful plugins, like [Optuna Sweeper](https://hydra.cc/docs/next/plugins/optuna_sweeper) for hyperparameter search, or [Ray Launcher](https://hydra.cc/docs/next/plugins/ray_launcher) for running jobs on a cluster.
+It allows you to conveniently manage experiments.

 <br>